Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-According to AreaSearch's aggregation of ATO data released on 27 June 2023 for financial year 2023, Carnes Hill had a median income among taxpayers of $64,262 and an average level of $77,757.
-These figures are higher than the national averages of $60,817 and $83,003 respectively for Greater Sydney.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median income as of September 2025 is approximately $69,956, and average income is $84,646.
-According to the 2021 Census, household incomes in Carnes Hill rank at the 93rd percentile with a weekly income of $2,630.
-The largest income bracket comprises 35.9% earning between $1,500 and $2,999 weekly (1,262 residents), similar to regional levels where 30.9% fall within this range.
-A substantial 40.4% of residents earn more than $3,000 weekly.
-High housing costs consume 19.6% of income, but strong earnings place disposable income at the 90th percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on 30 June 2023, Carnes Hill had a median income among taxpayers of $64,262 and an average income of $77,757.
+These figures are above national averages of $60,817 and $83,003 respectively in Greater Sydney.
+Based on Wage Price Index growth of 10.32% from financial year 2023 to March 2026, current estimates would be approximately $70,894 (median) and $85,782 (average).
+According to the 2021 Census, household incomes rank at the 93rd percentile with a weekly income of $2,630.
+The largest income bracket comprises 35.9% earning between $1,500 and $2,999 weekly, with 1,266 residents falling into this category.
+A substantial presence of higher earners is noted, with 40.4% exceeding $3,000 weekly.
+High housing costs consume 19.6% of income, yet strong earnings place disposable income at the 90th percentile.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income